Milan

 How much budget to plan for 3 nights in a Milanese palace?+

-For 2 people, reckon 3500-5500 € excluding shopping in normal season (hotel, restaurants, transfers, activities).
+For 2 people, reckon on 3500-5500 € excluding shopping in normal season (hotel, restaurants, transfers, activities).
 During Fashion Week, the budget climbs to 5000-8000 €.
 Palace rooms range between 450 and 800 € per night, suites start at 1000 €.
 Add 25-45 € per person for breakfast, rarely included.

 Which neighbourhood to choose for a first stay in Milan?+

 The Centro Storico (Duomo, Scala) concentrates the historic palaces and allows everything on foot, but tourist crowds are constant.
 The Quadrilatero della Moda offers nocturnal calm and luxury shopping, ideal for fashion lovers.
-Porta Venezia suits longer stays or families better, with its parks and residential vibe.
+Porta Venezia suits long stays or families better, with its parks and residential vibe.
 We advise against Brera for a first time, too out of the way.

 Yes, but some more than others.
-The Four Seasons (indoor garden, family rooms) and the Palazzo Parigi (large spa, pool) welcome children well.
+The Four Seasons (interior garden, family rooms) and the Palazzo Parigi (large spa, pool) welcome children well.
 The Bvlgari offers a kids club and dedicated activities.
 On the other hand, Portrait Milano (suites only, intimate ambience) and Casa Cipriani (15 rooms, adult clientele) favour couples.
 Check minimum age policies before booking.

 Should you rent a car in Milan?+

-No, it's even advised against.
+No, it’s even advised against.
 The historic centre is walkable (2 km between Duomo and Brera), the metro serves outlying districts and taxis are reliable.
 The ZTL (limited traffic zone) fines non-residents, parking is impossible and expensive.
-Rent a car only if planning excursions in Lombardy (lakes, vineyards), but return it before reaching Milan.
+Rent a car only if you plan excursions in Lombardy (lakes, vineyards), but return it before reaching Milan.

 What are the unmissable starred restaurants in Milan?+